kimmobrunfeldt/drydoc/readme.md

     The actual template with {{ variable }}.

-Document starts with variable definitions.
-Three empty dots in one line ends the variable definitions.
+Document starts with variable definitions. '...' in its own line ends the variable definitions.
 Variable definitions are in YAML http://en.wikipedia.org/wiki/YAML.
 Variables must be in dictionary-like format, so they can be passed to template engine.

 The rest of the document, after the three dots, is rendered as a Jinja2 template, with the variables defined in the beginning.
 Whitespace from the beginning of actual template is stripped out.

+If there are no variable definitions, document's first line must be '...', for it to be recognized as a DRY document.
+Rendering a document without '...' separator produces the document itself.

 Example
 -------